RSS

 Remember that value and price vary between sellers’ and buyers’ perspectives!

 • A Realtor may give you a comparative market analysis (CMA).
 This tool lets you see what other similar homes have sold for in your area.
 Ask why certain homes were included on the CMA while others were not.
-The CMA is an excellent tool for determining an asking price but is not necessarily the best.
+The CMA is an excellent tool for determining an asking price, but it is not necessarily the best.

 • Is it a seller’s market?
 A buyer’s market?